John-Otago/PhD-Plus/README.md

 (c) Some people may pursue a research-related career in the industry or the public/non-profit sector, for which a PhD is an asset or an entry ticket.
 But if that’s the goal, would you choose to do a PhD in an area that offers purely cultural and intellectual value, but doesn’t train you for anything directly applicable, productive, or practical?

-(d) If your goal is merely to gain credentials and build up your profile, then it probably doesn’t matter in which area/discipline you do your PhD (a purely cultural/intellectual area may be even better than an applied/practical one), and a local PhD is probably better than a foreign one from another country (regardless of global ranking), although you still need to choose a top university and an elite programme.
+(d) If your goal is merely to gain credentials and build up your profile, then it probably doesn’t matter in which area/discipline you do your PhD (a purely cultural/intellectual area may be even better than an applied/practical one), and a local PhD is probably better than a foreign one (regardless of the global academic hierarchy), although you still need to choose a top university and an elite programme.
 However, in this case, the question is why you want to do a PhD—there are other (better) ways to gain credentials with far less cost and risks.

 Again, I raise these questions, not to be cynical or discourage you from graduate school, but to ask you to think clearly and strategically about cost-and-benefit as well as potential risks and possible outcomes.
-Once again, this can be a life-changing decision, and you should think very carefully.
+Once again, this can be a life-changing decision, and you should take it very seriously.
+Read the books above in Sections 6-7 to help you make the right decision.

 [**Back to Table of Contents**](https://github.com/John-Otago/PhD-Plus/blob/main/README.md#table-of-contents)